ivirsen76/components/packages/app/READMEbackup.md

 ### Assumptions

 1. You are using at least react 16
-2. All your javascript code is in `resources/assets/js` folder
+2. All your javascript code is in `src` folder
 3. All javascript test files ends with `.test.js`
 4. All javascript end2end test files ends with `.page.js`